Kakaranara/Kakaranara/README.md

 Here's my most used language :

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=kakaranara&hide=TeX&layout=compact) <br>
-*nb: for dart/flutter, im using gitlab for it so there's not much dart project did i have except my internship project.
+*nb: for dart/flutter, im using gitlab for my internship project, and also it was private.
+So maybe there's not much flutter project in my github.